+Consequential amendment: In 2.2.61.3, in the List of collective entries, for T5, add the following new entry at the end: “3550 COBALT DIHYDROXIDE POWDER, containing not less than 10 % respirable particles”.

 Chapter 3.3

-SP 188 (f) Delete note 1 and renumber “NOTE 2” to “NOTE”.
+(ADR/ADN) SP 188 (g) and (h) In the French text, replace “Sauf lorsque les batteries” by “Sauf lorsque les piles ou batteries”.

+[Harmonisation with Rev.21.
+Amendment which was overlooked in previous edition.]

 SP 225 After (a), insert the following new note:

 “NOTE: This entry applies to portable fire extinguishers, even if some components that are necessary for their proper functioning (e.g. hoses and nozzles) are temporarily detached, as long as the safety of the pressurized extinguishing agent containers is not compromised and the fire extinguishers continue to be identified as a portable fire extinguisher.”